 Implementation of ISPA tools in countries should be led by the country government and involve related national stakeholders, including relevant government ministries and agencies, social partners and civil society organizations, national SP practitioners and experts, private sector as well as international development partners.
 Countries can also request for technical assistance from international development partners for the implementation of ISPA tools.

-These implementation guidelines are indicative of the type of activities that should be undertaken to use the IPSA tool in the field and are neither intended to be prescriptive nor restrictive.
+These implementation guidelines are indicative of the type of activities that should be undertaken to use the ISPA tool in the field and are neither intended to be prescriptive nor restrictive.
 Each ISPA tool application will require an adaptation of these guidelines to fit circumstances, depending on their needs and availability of data and resources.

 Within this context, and in view of significant financing gaps that hinder the achievement of universal and adequate social protection, countries request technical assistance in the assessment, costing and financing of Social Protection.
 Over the years, the development partners have developed methods and procedures to support national dialogue in analysing fiscal space and assessing financing options for social protection.
 This know-how can be useful for national policy makers, as it could guide national estimates and models and support their self-assessment of social protection costing and financing.
 A write-up of these methods and procedures will be a starting point for an ISPA Financing Tool.